kamauvick/PassLocker/README.md

 # PassLocker
-A python application that allows a user to create a new account , login to the account using their username and password, store passwords with their respective accounts and generate passwords for the user
+A python application that allows a user to create a new account , login to the account using their username and password, store passwords with their respective accounts and generate passwords for the user.

 ## Author